uskelkeron/JsDecisionMaking-Question/README.md

 user for the number of hours  it took to report the device   a nd the cost of parts.
 Lastly, print the charge of the job.
 Do this question with an if else construct.#

+Program 7: RepairshopTernary.js # the programe was a redo of the Repairhsop program utilizing the ternary operator

+Program 8: GameShowReponsive.js # is a program which test the limits of nested if stagements.